 An outline of the program is provided below:

 9.55am Devotions: Graham Stanton

 10.15am Building Understanding of the CSCPPA in Your School Communities: VEOHRC

 11.30am VRQA Briefing: Jonathan Kaplan, CEO and Stefanie Veal, Deputy CEO, Schools

 12.30pm Victorian Legislative Landscape Panel Discussion: Vanessa Cheng and Mark Spencer

 1.5 hours: Engaging and Working with the Community; 1 hour: Leading the Management of the School

 All cancellations must be made in writing to the Event Organiser.

-The event program is subject to change without prior notice.
+The event program is subject to change and we may not be able to provide prior notice.